contentnetwork/contentcoin/README.md

     https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

-    *Note*: The instructions above will compile the most stable release of the BlogCoin software.
+    *Note*: The instructions above will compile the most stable release of the ContentCoin software.
 If you would like to use and test the most recent software, use ```git checkout master```.
 The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.